Fatigue: Everything You Need To Know

 • A person suffering from muscle fatigue may have physical difficulties doing the things they usually do, such as climbing stairs.
 Symptoms include muscle weakness and the diagnosis may involve performing a strength test.

-• With mental fatigue, a person may have a harder time concentrating on things and staying focused.
-They may feel drowsy or have difficulty staying awake while working.
+• Mental fatigue can make it harder for a person to concentrate and stay focused.
+They may also feel drowsy or have difficulty staying awake while working.

 What Causes Fatigue?